vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 to use it in my target.

-I was getting this unhelpful message from *gn* at all attempts of mine to use the template (which was incorrectly, initially):
+I was getting this unhelpful message from *gn* at all attempts of mine to use the template &mdash;incorrectly, initially:
 ```bash
 ERROR at //experiments/using-uvw/BUILD.gn:4:1: Assignment had no effect.
 conan_install("install_third_party_packages") {